Ab-i Istada: Environment

 The wetlands around Ab-i Istada attract a variety of migratory birds, over 120 species having previously been recorded.
 Babur observed enormous flocks of greater flamingoes at the lake; their numbers in recent years have varied between 0 and 9000.
 The wetlands were once a critical stopover for the central migratory population of Siberian cranes, but these have not been sighted at the lake since 1986.
 In 1974, the Afghani government proclaimed a Waterfowl and Flamingo Sanctuary around the lake, causing considerable resentment among the locals; conservation efforts ended with the Soviet invasion in 1979 and have not been restarted since.

-Important Bird Area
+Important bird area

 A 27,000 ha area, encompassing the lake and its immediate surrounds, has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of greylag geese, common pochards, greater flamingos, Siberian cranes, grey herons, great white pelicans, black-winged stilts, Kentish plovers, slender-billed gulls and gull-billed terns.